 The Murky Truth Behind Sidewalk Bicycle Laws

-by Christopher Kidd, Senior Planner, Alta Planning + Design
+by Christopher Kidd, former planner at Alta Planning + Design

 Why is there so much confusion about riding bicycles on the sidewalk?
 As someone who’s spent time as a bicycle planner in the public sector, in the advocacy world, and as a consultant with Alta, I’ve seen the full spectrum of opinions on the matter.
 I’ve seen drivers adamantly assert that bicycles belong on the sidewalk; I’ve seen pedestrians characterize sidewalk-riding bicyclists as terrorists.
 In most cases, people think their opinions are backed up by law.
 How can there be so much uncertainty on where bicyclists belong*?
 And why does everyone think their opinion is the right one?

 The surprising and murky truth in California: everyone is (partially) right.
 Bikes can be on the sidewalk.
 And bikes can’t be on the sidewalk.
 And sometimes both.
 And sometimes only kids on bikes.
 And sometimes there are no rules at all.
 The California Vehicle Code (CVC) specifically delegates local control to cities and counties for the operation of bicycles on the sidewalk.

 I first came upon this state of affairs in grad school while working as editor of the LADOT Bike Blog.
 At the prompting of Joe Linton, godfather of the LACBC and prominent writer for LA Streetsblog, I tracked down the particulars of riding a bicycle on the sidewalk for every city in LA County.
 The results came out thusly: